dotnet/designs/accepted/install-locations.md

   * `HKLM\SOFTWARE\dotnet\Setup\InstalledVersions\<arch>\InstallLocation` - where `<arch>` is one of the `x86`, `x64`, `arm` or `arm64`.
   Note that this registry key is "redirected" that means that 32-bit processes see different copy of the key then 64bit processes.
 So it's important that both installers and the host access only the 32-bit view of the registry.
 * Linux and macOS - the installer will store the install location in a text file
-  * `/etc/dotnet/install_location.conf` - the file will contain a single line which is the path.
+  * `/etc/dotnet/install.conf` - The file will be in the `.ini` [format](https://en.wikipedia.org/wiki/INI_file).
+In it the key `InstallLocation` (in no section) will contain the path to the global location.
+The host will have a simplistic parser for this file, which will only support empty lines, comment lines (starts with #) and the one key/value pair.
+Any additional keys will be ignored.
+The host will trim any spaces around the equal sign and then treat the rest of the line after the equal sign as the install location path (no quotes or escaping).

 The muxer is registered on the system in such a way that it is readily accessible without providing full path to it.
 The exact mechanism is platform specific and outside of the scope of this document.
 (For example on Windows it's added to `PATH`)